 Your extended tour takes place aboard the Darby, a former commercial fishing vessel designed for northwestern waters and retrofitted for passengers.
 It accommodates up to six friends or family.
 (You’ll never be booked with strangers due to the close quarters of the ship.)
 It’s not a luxury boat, but is comfortable “glamping,” where the order of the day is cruising, fishing, cooking – even chilling and grilling on the aft deck.

 After a full day of fresh air and excitement, you’ll fall asleep quickly in your warm, dry berth.
-The open layout of the boat means there are no state rooms; guests sleep on fold-down berths dormitory style.
+The open layout of the boat means there are no state rooms; guests sleep on fold-up berths dormitory style.
 This set-up creates a “camping out” feel within a sheltered area, but doesn’t offer a lot of privacy, so guests should be comfortable with each other.
-It’s most practical with 4 adults, or 4 adults and two children.
+Its most practical with 4 adults but can hold up to 6, or 2 adults and 2 children is very comfortable.
 (There is a custom barrier between crew quarters/galley and guest quarters, with separate shower and bathroom facilities for each.)

 One of the perks of a custom tour is the flexibility to spend more time in one place or move on to another without having to follow a strict schedule.
 The other benefit is time you get hanging out with Alaskans who share their knowledge and tales of life on the water and in the Last Frontier.